CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/execution_and_data_flow.md

 ## Hugging Face generation contract

-Manifest entries are strict, SHA-pinned, cache-only contracts.
-Required files and at least one non-empty weight-file alternative must exist in the exact snapshot.
+Manifest entries are strict, SHA-pinned contracts.
+Required files and at least one non-empty weight-file alternative are downloaded into project-local staging, then verified before activation.
 Remote code is rejected unless the manifest explicitly approves it.
 Generation has deterministic profile limits, an `INFERENCE_MODEL_TIMEOUT` deadline, and cooperative job cancellation; cancelled or timed-out partial output is not persisted.
 EXIF orientation and RGB conversion occur before processor calls, while integer token dtypes are preserved when floating image tensors are moved to the model device and dtype.

 ## Architectural Constraints